 When an addict’s family gets involved in their treatment program, it can actually be an incredibly beneficial addition to the other aspects of their recovery.
-If someone you care about is suffering from an addiction and needs help, call 800 774 5796(Who Answers?) now to find rehab centers that will cater to your loved one’s needs and allow you to be involved in the process of recovery.
+If someone you care about is suffering from an addiction and needs help, find a rehab center that will cater to your loved one’s needs and allow you to be involved in the process of recovery.

 Is Family Involvement Beneficial to One’s Treatment for Addiction?

 According to the National Institute on Drug Abuse, “Involvement of a family member or significant other in an individual’s treatment program can strengthen and extend treatment benefits.”
 Many individuals in recovery find that having their loved ones involved in their rehab program can